-Mr. Willett received a 6% salary increase in 2011 in connection with his promotion to Chief Executive Officer of our company, and the salary of Dr. Shillman, who previously held the office of Chief Executive Officer, was reduced by 6% in 2011.
-Dr. Shillman elected to forgo his salary of \$235,000 and, as requested by him, we donated this amount to a public charity.
-Mr. Morin received a 2% increase in 2011.
+Messrs.
+Willett and Morin did not receive a salary increase in 2012.
+Dr. Shillman's salary was reduced by 4% to \$225,000, which he elected to forgo and, as requested by him, we donated this amount to a public charity.
 (Percentages may not be able to be recalculated based upon the salaries set forth in the Summary Compensation Table if the salary change took place during the fiscal year.)

 Cognex provides each named executive officer with the opportunity to earn a cash bonus pursuant to a performance-based annual company bonus program that is based first on the achievement of the consolidated financial goal set forth in Cognex's annual budget related to non-GAAP operating income as a percentage of revenue (we refer to this metric as "operating margin"), and then on the achievement of individual performance goals, which are also established annually.
 The Compensation/Stock Option Committee approves the target bonus for each named executive officer.
-For 2011, the target bonus for Dr. Shillman was \$141,000, with the opportunity to earn 0-300% of this amount; the target bonus for Mr. Willett was \$210,000, with the opportunity to earn 0-300% of this amount; and the target bonus for Mr. Morin was \$137,500, with the opportunity to earn 0-200% of this amount.
+For 2012, the target bonus for Dr. Shillman was \$135,000, with the opportunity to earn 0-300% of this amount; the target bonus for Mr. Willett was \$210,000, with the opportunity to earn 0-300% of this amount; and the target bonus for Mr. Morin was \$151,250, with the opportunity to earn 0-200% of this amount.

-During 2011, Cognex's actual consolidated operating margin was 27%, which was above the target.
-As a result, each of our named executive officers was eligible to receive 100% of his bonus target plus an additional amount up to the maximum level approved by the Compensation/Stock Option Committee.
+During 2012, Cognex's actual consolidated operating margin was 28%, which was below the target.
+As a result, each of our named executive officers was eligible to receive up to 89% of his bonus target.
+Each of our named executive officers achieved 99% of his individual performance goals.

-Messrs.
-Willett and Morin participated in our 2011 annual stock option grants, which were completed in the first quarter of 2011, and our 2012 annual grants, which typically would have been completed in the first quarter of 2012.
-The 2012 annual grants were instead completed in the fourth quarter of 2011 with extended vesting periods to utilize shares available for grant to non-executive employees under our 2001 General Stock Option Plan before it was scheduled to expire in December 2011 (shareholders subsequently approved an extension of the expiration date of the plan to September 2021).
-In order to minimize administrative efforts, our named executive officers participated in the 2012 annual grants in 2011 even though their shares were granted under a different option plan.
-Mr. Willett was also granted options to purchase 100,000 shares in consideration of his promotion to Chief Executive Officer, which vest in one installment in 2015.
-With the exception of this option grant, the options granted in 2011 to our named executive officers were consistent with the vesting schedules and expiration dates of the majority of grants made to our other employees in 2011.
+None of our named executive officers were granted options in 2012 to purchase shares of our common stock because our 2012 annual grants, which typically would have been completed in the first quarter of 2012, were instead completed in the fourth quarter of 2011 with extended vesting periods to utilize shares available for grant to non-executive employees under our 2001 General Stock Option Plan before it was scheduled to expire in December 2011 (shareholders subsequently approved an extension of the expiration date of the plan to September 2021).
+In order to minimize administrative efforts, Messrs.
+Willett and Morin participated in the 2012 annual grants in 2011 even though their shares were granted under a different option plan (Dr. Shillman declined to accept his option award).
+All employees who received their 2012 annual grant in 2011, including our named executive officers, were not eligible to participate in annual grants until fiscal year 2013.
+A total of 52,500 options were granted to Cognex employees in fiscal year 2012, which consisted of grants to new hires or in connection with promotions.